Home > Make Your Move > Planning a Long Distance Move: Tips for Moving to a New State

 Road Trip

 Most experts say you should start the moving process two months before heading out, and one of the most biggest priorities is saving on moving costs.
-One temptation is that you know a friend with a big truck who can help you move, but think it over, says David Johnson of cheapmovingtips.com.
+One temptation is that you know a friend with a big truck who can help you move, but think it over.
+There are pros and cons of doing the heavy lifting yourself, including cost, but convenience should also be a consideration.

-“One thing to keep in mind is that companies do specials frequently,” he says.
-“They often come when the company is in its low season, which is late fall to late spring.”
+Also, keep in mind that companies will often run moving specials, especially during the low season, which is from late fall to late spring.

 It's Go Time